Fei Dawei

-Since 2002, Fei became the director of the Guy & Myriam Ullens Foundation.
-During those years, he set up and managed the pronounced collection of Chinese contemporary art, and established the Ullence Center for Contemporary Art (UCCA) in Beijing 798 Art District.
-During 2005 and 2008, Fei was director of the Ullens Center for Contemporary Art (UCCA) in Beijing, China, one of the main museums of the Beijing 798 Art Zone.
-It is also the first and largest contemporary museum to be set up in China.
-In 2007, he curated the '85 New Wave Inaugural Exhibition at the Ullence Center for Contemporary Art, of which the success and high artistic quality attracted both national and international acclaim.
+In 2002, Fei became the director of the Guy & Myriam Ullens Foundation to manage its collection of Chinese contemporary art and its new Ullence Center for Contemporary Art (UCCA) in Beijing's 798 Art District.
+From 2005 to 2008, he was director of the Ullens Center for Contemporary Art (UCCA) in Beijing, China.

+In 2007, he curated the '85 New Wave Inaugural Exhibition at the Ullence Center for Contemporary Art, which also blends a lot of his personal collection, a work that was published in the book The ’85 New Wave Archive.
+The full scope of this project was planned to last more than ten years.
+He was the general curator of the Lianzhou Foto 2010 photography art fair.

 Ideas and thoughts

 Cultural communication instead of nationalism

-In 1991, Li Xianting wrote a letter to Fei Dawei in which Li used the term "cultural exiles" for artists' activities oversea.
-Fei Dawei, deeply influenced by Henri Bergson, disputed Li's opinion and insisted that oversea activities and cultural communication could be an internal impetus which would create a new hotbed for new arts to jump outside the framework of nationalism.
+Fei Dawei, deeply influenced by Henri Bergson, saw oversea activities and cultural communication ("cultural exile" of artists) as an internal impetus to create a new hotbed for new arts to jump outside the framework of nationalism.

 Below are quotes from Fei's letter to Li.